 New EU laws on how tobacco products are manufactured, produced and sold have come into force.

-Known as the Tobacco Products Directive, the new legislation will see a range of tobacco products banned from sale, including packs of 10s, 19s, 18 1/2s, flavoured cigarettes (except menthol) and non-standard style packaging.
+Known as the Tobacco Products Directive, the new legislation sees a range of tobacco products banned from sale, including packs of 10s, 19s, 18 1/2s, flavoured cigarettes (except menthol) and non-standard style packaging.
 New regulations covering e-cigarettes will also be included.

-For advice on how to prepare, visit our Advice on Plain Packs and Tobacco Products Directive page.
+For more information, visit our Advice on Plain Packs and Tobacco Products Directive page.

 Related Member Benefits